-An expert panel convened by the Institute of Medicine clarified distinctions between Alzheimer's and related dementias, and provided recommendations to enhance cognitive health.
-A new article in Annals of Internal Medicine highlights key points of that report, serving as a guide for health care professionals seeking to improve the quality of life of older adults by maintaining brain health.
+An expert panel convened by the Institute of Medicine provided recommendations to enhance cognitive health, while also clarifying the distinctions between Alzheimer’s and related dementias.
+An article in Annals of Internal Medicine highlighted they key points of that report; it serves as a guide for health care professionals seeking to improve the quality of life of older adults by maintaining brain health.

 - Problem solving,

 As a person ages there is a gradual, but marked change in these cognitive functions, which is referred to as “cognitive aging.”

 “Cognitive aging is not a disease or a level of impairment–it is a lifelong process that affects everyone,” explains lead author Dr. Sharon K. Inouye, Director of the Aging Brain Center at the Institute for Aging Research, Hebrew SeniorLife in Boston, Massachusetts and Professor of Medicine, Harvard Medical School.
 “Given the sizable number of adults approaching older age, understanding the impact of cognitive aging has become a significant health concern.”